When we grill chicken around here I make sure that we do enough extra to use in this recipe!

 - Salt and pepper to taste

-- Stir in the Alfredo sauce.
+- Cover with the hot Alfredo sauce.

-- Top with the chicken and chopped basil.
+- Top with the sliced cooked chicken.

 - Serve immediately.